aryaxt/OCMapper/README.md

-OC Mapper for Objective C
+Data Mapping for Objective C
 =========================

 OCMapper is a data mapping library for Objective C that converts NSDictionary to NSObject.
 My inspiration behind writing OCMapper was to achieve two things: